ansys/api-eigen-example/doc/source/users_guide/index.rst

    }

-The previous client, for example, would deal with a vector addition operation via REST API interaction with the server, apart from requesting a greeting.
+The client then deals with a vector addition operation via REST API interaction with the server, apart from requesting a greeting.

-In order to compile the client, one should do as follows:
+You compile the client with:

 .. code:: bash

    g++ -o myClientApp client.cpp -lapi_eigen_example_rest_client

-And then you would just have to run the outcoming executable from the compilation:
+You then run the executable that results from the compilation:

 .. code:: bash